flybywiresim/docs/docs/fbw-a32nx/feature-guides/freetext.md

     Use LSK6R to send your message.

-To see your sent and recieved messages return to the `AOC MENU` and choose the corresponding option to view your messages.
+To see your sent and received messages, return to the `AOC MENU` and choose the corresponding option to view your messages.